chukiagosoftware/software-engineer-blog/content/pages/about.md

-Title: SRE
+Title: About
 URL:
-save_as: index.html

 :sunrise:

-## Site Reliability Engineering :tiger2:
+## Site Reliability Engineering :mage_man:

-This is my software engineering microblog focusing on Infrastructure as Code, DevOps and Site Reliability Engineering (SRE).
-I am a Computer and Electrical Engineer (B.Sc.
-University of Texas, 2005), Cisco Network and VoIP veteran, current Staff System Reliability Engineer, DevOps, Kubernetes, Cloud practitioner with 18 years of experience overall.
-Back in the day I worked on C and Freescale/Motorola 6800 MCU assembly language, and have been an avid GNU/Linux enthusiast since [Slackware](https://www.slackware.org/) so I have a strongly systemic and computing-based approach to SRE.

-Here you will find some neat how-tos and how-nots on Terraform, Kubernetes, Python, FastAPI, AsyncIO and system automation.

 ### The Icons :shipit:

-We are running on Python 3.10 with the Pelican 4.8.0 microblogging framework, and our custom Python Markdown 3.4.1 extension for the Github Emojis.
+The site runs Python 3.10, the Pelican 4.8.0 microblog software and my custom Python Markdown 3.4.1 extension for the Github Emojis.
+These are just the publicly available emojis which you can see around the pages.
+I find that there are some really, really cool ones and thus without further ado.

-While I've done a lot of HTML/Jquery/CSS work in the past (pre-2010) this is about the crux of my UI skills today.
-I do love [good theater](https://hamiltonmusical.com/) but am not much of a frontend guru.
-My home is the backend, lol.

-I wrote and collaborated on a number of LAMP and Ruby on Rails back-office apps in the early 2010's.
-From 2015 on I picked up Python and have not looked back.

-Although I am currently learning [Intermediate Go at Platzi](https://platzi.com/cursos/golang-intermedio/) and may be writing more about that soon.

-### The Platform :feelsgood:
+### The Platform :godmode:

-This site is deployed based on Git-ops.
-The Python code is pushed to a main branch integrated with [Netlify](https://www.netlify.com)
+The code is deployed based on Git ops.
+In other words the Python code which generates html, is pushed to a main branch integrated with Ci/Cd service [Netlify](https://www.netlify.com)

-I use Jetbrains Pycharm, so this is done either by typing *git push* or Cmd-K. I highly recommend it.
+I use Jetbrains Pycharm, so this is done either by typing *git push* in the Terminal or Cmd-K in the IDE window.
+I highly recommend it.

 Other options considered for deployment were Google App Engine, [Render](https://www.render.com) and a VM on Digital Ocean or a [free Oracle VM](https://docs.oracle.com/es-ww/iaas/Content/FreeTier/freetier_topic-Always_Free_Resources.htm).
-We settled on Netlify because it works very nicely, can scale to a full blown app with CDN and content managment and more imporantly [Netlify had Python 3.10]({filename}../netlify.md)  compatible images at the time.
+We settled on Netlify because it works very nicely, can scale to a fullblown app with CDN and content managment and more imporantly [Netlify had Python 3.10]({filename}../netlify.md)  compatible images at the time.

-This is a static HTML site with some Javascript and a Pelican template.
-So, there is only one contributor, no merging issues nor PRs and many other differences with a production distributed microservice or hybrid service oriented application.
-Nonetheless the core principle is the same and using Git actually makes publishing this blog a breeze.
+This is a static HTML with some Javascript and a Pelican template.
+So, there is only one contributor, no merging, PRs and other differences with a production distributed microservice or hybrid service oriented application.
+Nonetheless, the core principle is the same and using Git actually makes publishing this blog a breeze.

-## Infrastructure as Code :bridge_at_night:
+## Infrastructure as Code :suspect:

-IaC is a bridge between fear, uncertainty, doubt (FUD) and paradise.
+I would describe IaC as a bridge between fear, uncertainty, doubt (FUD) and paradise.
 It can be pretty fun to work on IaC and get away from all that FUD.

 Infrastructure as Code is a vital component of deploying successful highly performant data intensive distributed applications.
 To be serious for half a moment, we can use IaC to meet stringent timelines and the highest standards of quality and also to have a whopping good time.

+:classical_building:

 In the beginning there was the Internet.
 In the server room we had Cisco routers and switches and Apache2 racks connected with FastEthernet, then GigabitEthernet.
-Servers had power supplies and NICs and HPE ILO.
+Servers had stuff like power supplies and NICs and HPE ILO.
+So basically everyone had their own cloud in some basement with a few gentlement tending to their boxes

-:crystal_ball:
+:neckbeard:

-Then we learned to abstract most of this into a Hypervisor and Virtual Machine images.
-So we deployed OVMs on VMware ESXi and vSphere integrated with Network Load Balancers and App Firewalls.
+Then we began to use Virtual Machine images,  deploying OVMs on VMware ESXi and vSphere integrated with Network Load Balancers and App Firewalls.
 And to manage all this madness, we needed Configuration Management.
 This was the era of Ansible, Puppet, Chef.
-Kubernetes was kinda there, but only Google was using it.
+Until..
+Kubernetes.

-And then, we beheld the Cloud
+And thus, we beheld the Cloud

 :cloud: